genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/04_integrations/data-pipeline/07-testing.md

 ## Starting source PostgreSQL

 There are various ways to start PostgreSQL as a test dependency.
-The following is a list of the few most common ones
+Here is a list of the few most common ones

 ### Testcontainers
 You can start PostgreSQL as a test rule using [Testcontainers](https://www.testcontainers.org/).
-It has [Postgres Module](https://www.testcontainers.org/modules/databases/postgres/) that has pre-configured rule to use out of the box.
-However, it requires additional configuration for the Write Ahead Log (WAL) level and it has to be set to `logical`.
-Following is a sample rule configuration:
+It has a [Postgres Module](https://www.testcontainers.org/modules/databases/postgres/) that has a pre-configured rule to use out of the box.
+However, it requires additional configuration for the Write Ahead Log (WAL) level, and it has to be set to `logical`.
+Below is a sample rule configuration:

 ```kotlin
 PostgreSQLContainer("postgres:12.6-alpine")